randyshort/ncaa_geog/README.md

 * requirements.txt: Lists Python packages needed to run the code

 Jupyter Notebooks:
-* (1) Consolidated Notebook: This notebook includes the same code as *1_consolidated_script.py* but with additional direction and commentary explaining the steps
+* (1) Consolidated Notebook: This notebook includes the same code as *1_consolidated_script.py* but with additional directions and commentary explaining the steps

 Supporting documents:
 * dedupe_mapping.json: Dictionary to consolidate duplicate NCAA team names (for example N. Carolina and North Carolina).
 Used to clean text scraped from
-* id_mapping.csv:
+* id_mapping.csv: Manually created list of school names scraped and cleaned from Wikipedia matched to the IDs listed in the NCES dataset.
+This